 Fanning at the entrance

-At the entrence of the hive, in summer, you can see bees fanning their wings, raised on their back legs with their abdomens lifted up.
-This might be normal behaviour of the bees which are trying to maintain the microclimate in the hive and it doesn't have to do anything with the absence of the queen.
+At the entrance of the hive, in summer, you can see bees fanning their wings, raised on their back legs with their abdomens lifted up.
+This might be normal behavior of the bees which are trying to maintain the microclimate in the hive and it doesn't have to do anything with the absence of the queen.

-But if you see this kind of behaviour during inspection, inside the hive, that is a sign to check whether the colony is queenless.
+But if you see this kind of behavior during inspection, inside the hive, that is a sign to check whether the colony is queenless.

 Fanning in taken off boxes